 The Fish and Wildlife Management Concentration was also created for individuals pursuing specific careers ranging from fishery and wildlife biologist, to park ranger and environmental scientist.
 Starting with the very first course, students are engaged in a well-rounded curriculum that covers the spectrum of environmental science, policy, analysis, and key fishery and wildlife management issues.

-The School of Science and Technology faculty is comprised of scholar-practitioners, many who are field experts and hold leadership positions at the U.S. Fish and Wildlife Service, Environmental Protection Agency, Bureau of Land Management, the Nature Conservancy, and other key environmental organizations.
+The School of Science, Technology, Engineering, and Math faculty is comprised of scholar-practitioners, many who are field experts and hold leadership positions at the U.S. Fish and Wildlife Service, Environmental Protection Agency, Bureau of Land Management, the Nature Conservancy, and other key environmental organizations.
 Faculty members are actively involved with the changing laws, policies, scientific advancements, and the social and political influences that continually shape the global economy.
 This ensures that students are learning the most relevant information available today.

 The following program details are intended to help you make an informed decision about the university that's right for you.

 |Normal time to completion for full-time student||4 years|

 |Tuition & Fees as of September 1, 2013||Median Loan Debt of 2012-2013 Graduates|